texas-robocamp/texas-robocamp.github.io/virtual/programming/objects.md

   - The syntax for defining a member function is the same as any other function, only it goes inside the class definition.

-  -Inside our member functions we have access to our member variables, as if we had declared them locally inside the function.
+  - Inside our member functions we have access to our member variables, as if we had declared them locally inside the function.

   - Outside of the class definition, we use the dot notation to call an object's member functions.